See also "Where is the DirectX SDK (2015 Edition)?"

 The DirectX SDK is now part of the Windows 8.0 SDK.
 The new Windows 8.0 SDK is where you’ll find DirectX 11.1, Direct2D, DirectWrite, DXGI 1.2, WDDM 1.2, DirectXMath, Feature Level 11.1 devices, XINPUT 1.4, XAUDIO 2.8, WIC2, the "Developer Runtime" (debugging layers and the REF device), and the latest HLSL compiler (D3DCompiler_*.DLL).
 Samples are now shipped online and can be found at the MSDN Code Gallery.
+We recommend using the Windows 8.x SDK instead of the DirectX SDK, or at a minimum using the Windows 8.x SDK primarily with only specific usages of the legacy DirectX SDK.

 The Windows SDK for Windows 8 (aka Windows 8.0 SDK) is included with Visual Studio 2012, and is also available as a standalone package for use with Visual Studio 2010.